Must-know Malaysia Leave Types and Overtime Pay Rates

 22 daysMore than 5 years

-*The number of Sick Leave Days is in the aggregate in each calendar year.
+*The number of Sick Leave Days is aggregated in each calendar year.

-However, if the employee’s condition requires hospitalisation, he/she is entitled to a paid sick leave period for a maximum of 60 days each year.
+However, if the employee’s condition requires hospitalisation, they are entitled to a paid sick leave period for a maximum of 60 days each year.

-For example, when an employee is paid a monthly salary of RM1,170 and applied for a 4-day sick leave, then how does one calculate his remuneration during sick leave?
+For example, when an employee is paid a monthly salary of RM1,170 and applied for a 4-day sick leave, how does one calculate their remuneration during their period of sick leave?
+Here’s how:

 Ordinary rate of pay =